MChrista/gunduel/README.md

 Original idea is from [Codegolf Stackexchange](http://codegolf.stackexchange.com/questions/104896/the-futuristic-gun-duel).
 The basic rules are as follows.

 **In general:**
-Each player starts with an unloaded gun that can load an infinite amount of bullets.
+Each player starts with an unloaded gun that can load an infinite amount of bullets and a shield with a certain amount of health.
 Each turn, players will choose from one of the following actions simultaneously:
  - load a bullet into the gun (+1 ammo)
  - fire a bullet from the gun (-1 ammo)